 Then, in August 2016 (just a month into her first year at her second medical school) she organized a solidarity vigil for medical student and physician suicide awareness.
 Alexandra invited me to speak at this event and since I was already leading a vigil in DC, I took a train up to New York to talk with her classmates.

-I met her husband and her youngest child when they picked me up from the train station.
-That’s when I learned that not all men in her community approve of Alexandra’s chosen profession.
-Some believe that her desire to be a doctor is how she is “running away from her true responsibility as a wife and mother.”
-A few actually call her “lazy.”
-Quite the contrary.
-What we have here is a woman who has mastered the art of work-life balance as a devoted wife, mother, and future physician:
+I met her husband and her youngest child when they picked me up from the train station and I got to witness firsthand how she has mastered the art of work-life balance as a devoted wife, mother, and future physician:

 “I don’t study on Shabbos so that I can take 24 hours each week to focus on my spiritual well-being and connect with my family.
 Also I pray/meditate daily, I regularly read books, especially personal development and spiritual books, I eat vegan during the week, and always sugar-free to take care of my physical health.
 I eat dinner with my family every night and generally don’t study in the evenings in order to spend time with my family.”